Gribenes

-Gribenes or grieven (גריבענעס, /yi/, "cracklings"; גלדי שומן) is a dish consisting of crisp chicken or goose skin cracklings with fried onions.
+Gribenes or grieven (גריבענעס; גלדי שומן) is a dish consisting of crisp chicken or goose skin cracklings with fried onions.

 Etymology

 The word gribenes is related to the German Griebe (plural Grieben) meaning "piece of fat, crackling" (from the Old High German griobo via the Middle High German griebe), where Griebenschmalz is schmaltz from which the cracklings have not been removed.

 History

 A favored food in the past among Ashkenazi Jews, gribenes appears in Jewish stories and parables, for example in the work of the Hebrew poet Chaim Nachman Bialik.
 As with other cracklings, gribenes are a byproduct of rendering animal fat to produce cooking fat, in this case kosher schmaltz.

 Gribenes can be used as an ingredient in dishes like kasha varnishkes, fleishig kugel, and gehakte leber.

 Gribenes is often associated with the Jewish holidays Hanukkah and Rosh Hashanah.
 Traditionally, gribenes were served with potato kugel or latkes during Hanukkah.
 It is also associated with Passover, because large amounts of schmaltz, with its resulting byproduct gribenes, were traditionally used in Passover recipes.